Pothole Tire Damage: What You Need to Know

 Tire Damage

 One of the most common and frustrating issues even for safe drivers is pothole tire damage.
 Depending on the impact, it can cause the sidewall to blow because of the sudden shift of air in the tire.
 You should avoid squeezing it since it can cause a tire puncture and flat tire.
-If the tire loses air after hitting a pothole, your vehicle’s tire pressure monitoring system light will go on immediately.
+If the tire loses air after hitting a pothole, your vehicle’s tire pressure light will go on immediately.

 Wheel Damage